- Cleveland finished 7-8-1 one year after going winless

 - Baker Mayfield finished 11th in passing touchdowns as a rookie

-- After adding Odell Beckham Jr, MyBookie still doesn’t believe they’ll make the playoffs
+- After adding Odell Beckham Jr, oddsmakers still don’t believe they’ll make the playoffs

 For the first time in a long time, conversations about the Cleveland Browns aren’t all negative.

 After pulling off a major trade and landing Odell Beckham Jr, Cleveland has the football world buzzing.

 While books went as far as shortening Cleveland’s Super Bowl 54 odds to +1000 and have listed them as the favorites to win the AFC North in 2019, other places aren’t as high on the Browns.

 Two years ago, the Browns earned the first-overall pick in the draft after a winless season.
 Now?
 Their win total is set at 9.5 games and the value actually comes from betting the over.

 Cleveland selected Baker Mayfield with that top overall pick and he led them to a 7-8-1 record.
 Those numbers don’t actually tell the whole story, however, because Mayfield didn’t start all 16 games.